okstate-maps/guide-georeferencing-McCaslandmaps/index.md

 - - Starting a New Project
 - - Adding Files
 - - Georeferencing
-- - - Adding Latitude and Longitude Lines
+- - - Adding Latitude and Longitude
 - - - Adding Control Points
 - - - Transforming the Image
 - - - Deleting Control Points